This is the most complete SEO checklist on the internet.

 Our recent study of 1 million Google search results found a significant correlation between site speed and rankings:

 (Not to mention the fact that Google has said that they use page speed as a ranking signal).

 So yes, site speed IS important for SEO.

-First, I ran Proven.com through Google’s PageSpeed Insights tool:
+First, they ran their site through Google’s PageSpeed Insights tool:

-Then I tested the site’s loading speed with GTMetrix.com.
+Then they tested their site’s loading speed with GTMetrix.com.